benediktgrether/react-native-tabbar-animation/README.md

 # react-native-tabbar-animation

-Work from my Gradiation for my Bachelor of Scienece
+Work from my Gradiation for my Bachelor of Science

 ## Get started